distantnative/retour-for-kirby/.github/CONTRIBUTING.md

 ### Donate

 Retour is offered for free under the MIT license.
-If you still would like to support the development, I appreciate [any contribution](https://paypal.me/distantnative).
+If you still would like to support the development, I would be grateful for [any contribution](https://paypal.me/distantnative).